ravnilnand/ravnil/howto.md

 7 ) USBCameraTest6
 This shows how to split video images to multiple Surface.
 You can see video images side by side view on this app.
 This sample also show how to use EGL to render image.
 If you want to show video images after adding visual effect/filter effects, this sample may help you.

+8 ) USBCameraTest7
+This shows how to use two camera and show video images from each camera side-by side.
+This is still experimental and may have some issue.

 If you want to build above sample project, just import the project to your IDE and run it.
 You don't need `libUVCCamera` library project to build sample unless you want to change/modify/add some features in JNI side.